Local Coronavirus alert levels

 Shropshire Council, while believing the information in this publication to be correct, does not guarantee its accuracy nor does the council accept any liability for any direct or indirect loss or damage or other consequences, however arising, from the use of such information supplied.

-- Very High - this is for areas with a very high level of infections and where tighter restrictions are in place.
+- Very high - this is for areas with a very high level of infections and where tighter restrictions are in place.
 The restrictions placed on areas with a very high level of infections can vary, and are based on discussions between central and local government.
 You should therefore check the specific rules in your area.
+(Very high level PDF poster)

-You can also read more about local COVID alert levels and what you need to know, by clicking here Take a look at the posters in ‘related documents’ on this page too, which explain what the restrictions mean.
+You can read more about local COVID alert levels and what you need to know.
+Take a look at the posters in ‘related documents’ on this page too, which explain what the restrictions mean.

 In all areas of England, make sure you remember ‘Hands.
 Face.
 Space’: